 Health is beauty, and beauty is health!
 Staying healthy is more than eating well and exercising (although this is super important too!)
 Our work and home environment also play a huge role in how we feel, especially considering our increased screen time for work and fun.

 So, how does our screen time affect our health?
 If you’re spending a significant amount of time on either a phone or computer, then blue light may become a health concern for you to manage.
-That’s why Superdrug Glasses Online has partnered with Ocushield, the world’s only medically rated anti blue light products.
+Here’s everything you need to know about how blue light can affect you…

 To understand how blue light affects us, let’s talk about what it is and what it does to us.